Omni Stool Firming Supplement Review

 Tasty 1-a-day chews

-Providing you buy the right size of this supplement relative to the size of your dog (they come in Small, Medium, and Large), it will contain the appropriate dosage and you can feed your dog just 1 thumbnail-sized chew per day.
+Providing you buy the right size of this supplement relative to the size of your dog (they come in Small, Medium, and Large), it will contain the appropriate dosage and you can feed your dog just 1 fruit pastille-sized chew per day.
 Pretty easy, right?
 And just to help the process along a little, these chews are very tasty too as you can see from Coco’s anticipation of eating hers!
 This is helpful because it means you are:

 a) not trying to persuade your pooch to swallow a capsule you have carefully hidden inside a tasty morsel (which they invariably spit out) or